guillaumeagile/code-review-UP/src/12_RefactoringGolf/hole1/README.md

 # Hole 1 to Hole 2

-Change the code in hole 1 to be identical to the code in hole 2; implementation and tests can change.
+# create a pull request

 ## Refactorings

-- Tackle code comments, long method and large class
+- Tackle all code comments, long method and large class
-  - Extract method
+  - Extract methods where there is a comment

 ## Tips

+- Change the code in hole 1 to be identical to the code in hole 2; implementation and tests can change.
 - Use a diff tool to identify the code changes you need to perform
 - Check the code coverage is enough to detect any unintended behaviour changes